Judge blocks Brazilian assets of Vale, BHP after dam burst

-RIO DE JANEIRO/SAO PAULO (Reuters) - A judge in Brazil’s state of Minas Gerais has frozen the Brazilian assets of mining giants BHP Billiton and Vale SA after determining their joint venture Samarco was unable to pay for damage caused by the bursting of a dam at its mine last month.
+RIO DE JANEIRO/SAO PAULO Dec 19 (Reuters) - A judge in Brazil’s state of Minas Gerais has frozen the Brazilian assets of mining giants BHP Billiton and Vale SA after determining their joint venture Samarco was unable to pay for damages caused by a burst dam at its mine last month.

 In a ruling issued late on Friday, the judge ruled that Vale and BHP could be held responsible for the disaster at the iron ore mine in the state of Minas Gerais, for which the government is demanding 20 billion reais ($5 billion).

-Vale and BHP each told Reuters they had not yet been notified about the decision.
+Vale told Reuters it had not yet been notified about the decision.
+BHP did not immediately respond to a request for comment.
 The companies are able to appeal.

-The dam burst, which turned into Brazil’s worst ever environmental disaster, killed 16 people, left hundreds homeless and polluted a river 800 km (500-miles) long that flows across two states.
+The burst dam, which turned into Brazil’s worst ever environmental disaster, killed 16 people, left hundreds homeless and polluted an 800 km-long river that flows across two states.

 But Federal Judge Marcelo Aguiar Machado disagreed.
 “I understand to be correct the allegation that Vale and BHP, as controllers of Samarco, can be classified as indirect polluters and as such responsible for the environmental damage caused,” he wrote in his 19-page judgment.